 Record Decks and Voice Track (Select the 'Recordings' and 'Vtracks folders from the top list and click the 'set' button).
-It's also a good idea to chose the 'show Friendly Paths' option as this displays the 'friendly' names for the paths instead of the full windows path.
+It's also a good idea to choose the 'show Friendly Paths' option as this displays the 'friendly' names for the paths instead of the full windows path.

-For Scheduled event sets, you'll need to click set and browse to the scheduled folder that you setup.
+For Triggers, Serial and Scheduled event sets, you'll need to click set and browse to the c:\bsi32\triggers, serial and scheduled folders that you setup.